albertoecf/FinStatements/README.md

 ## Features

 Fetching any report for any public company report_workflow.py accepts ticker and report type as inputs.
 Returns the last report presented.

 Potential improvements:

 * Returns multiple report_dates
 * Return multiple report_type in the same call

-*
+* tc_comparison.py receives a list of tickers and returns a pd df with tc stats.
+(It fetches data from k-10 in the sec edgar, process it, and returns a df)